o0oBluePhoenixo0o/AbbVie2017/README.md

 ![alt text](https://github.com/BluePhoenix1908/AbbVie2017/blob/master/images/ldaVis.png "LDA visualization on facebook dataset by pyLDAvis")

+### C. Challenges & Next Steps

+The current challenges in topic and trend detection can be summarized into two parts: parameters tuning and model evaluation.

++ The first challenge is parameters tuning.
+Since each topic model adapts different formats and methods to generate topics from datasets, each of them requires different approaches to achieve better results.
+Therefore, after coming up with all accessible topic models, the optimized parameter tuning process will be our next step to obtain better performance.

++ The second challenge is model evaluation.
+Since we have different topic models, in order to compare the performance between different ones, model evaluation is necessary.
+However, topic model is mostly based on human interpretation to evaluate how precise the topics are.
+We need to select a trained topic model as our test model and compare it with our current topic model.
+The model evaluation process will be our last step to select the best topic model.

+For the next phase, after finish evaluating existing techniques and achieve certain good results, especially for Twitter dataset; we would like to invest in dealing with some of the current problems in topic and trend detection such as: improvement of silhouette score and coherence model to choose the number of topics; time period selection to detect the peak and valley.

 ### Packages

 In Topic and Trend Detection we evaluated different libraries and packages from R and Python to find the best pre-trained one and also to build our own model based on some packages.